seven1m/open-bibles/README.md

 # Open Bibles

-Repository of public domain and freely licensed bibles in XML and other standard formats
+Repository of public domain and freely licensed bibles in some standard XML formats.

 ## Translation List